 In this article we embark on a deep dive look for the best charcoal grill, taking into account the mix of features, pros and cons, and price, to find what we consider the top models to suit different people and needs.

-In this post, we’ll first walk you through our hand-selected top picks for best overall charcoal grills in a few categories, then go carefully over the specific things you should have in mind when shopping for a charcoal grill.
+We walk you through our hand-selected top picks for best overall charcoal grills in a few categories, then go over the specific things you should have in mind when shopping for a charcoal grill.

 We’ll then take a quick look at why we have a long-time love affair with charcoal grilling despite the fact there are easier and quicker ways to cook.